Like this post? Help us by sharing it!

 It can be found in neighbouring Southeast Asian countries like the Philippines and Vietnam, but the one in Cambodia is simpler.
 Rather than being covered with a wide selection of herbs and condiments, the duck egg is served with a small amount of garnish.
 Nutritious and rich in protein, it is an all-time favourite of local Cambodians.
 It’s very ‘interesting’ to eat – I’ve had it a few times and thought it was pretty good!

 Feeling hungry?
 Us too!
-Check out our brand new Culinary Cambodia Fully Tailored Journey to try a bit of everything.
+Check out our brand new Culinary Cambodia Fully Tailored Journey to try a bit of everything or join one of Small Group Tours and the tour leader will introduce you to their favourite dishes in their favourite restaurants, cafe and market vendors.

-Or for more information about travelling to Cambodia (and finding out more about balut…), do get in touch.
+For more information about travelling to Cambodia do get in touch.